Redefining technology with Smart Vision, Large Language Models, and AI

 This inflection point will inevitably spark a proliferation of models, whether they are cognitive (how we see, and speak), behavioral (how to drive a car), or domain-specific models (how to design semiconductor chips).
 Models represent knowledge, and this inflection point will make models and knowledge ubiquitous, accelerating the arrival of the next inflection point – The era where machines such as autonomous vehicles , autonomous mobile robots and other robots such as humanoids perform actions in all kinds of industries and deployment scenarios.
 These new paradigms will redefine human-machine interaction.

-Multimodal LLM and the Critical Role of Vision
+Multimodal large language models and the critical role of Vision

 With transformer models and their self-attention mechanism, AI can become truly multimodal, meaning the AI systems can process input from multiple modes such as speech, images, and text, just like us human beings.